 Back in the 12th century.
 Guillaume de Calmont-d'Olt, bishop of Cahors, was a proud lord.
 He loved galloping through meadows, hunting!
 But one day, his horse nearly unseated him and sent him into wild river Lot, from a terribly high bridge!

 Phew, he escaped alive... but he was thoughtful: it was a real miracle!
 Guillaume felt that someone, up there, protected him.
 So, to say thank you, he decided to raise a monastery!

 He sent 7 monks from Mazan abbey, who came in 1147.
-Let’s go to work!
 Little by little, other monks came and they raised the church, the monastery, the religious buildings.

-The place was called Boralde valley, but they renamed it Bona vallis, Bonneval ("nice valley"), because the place seemed so nice...
+The place was called Boralde valley, but they renamed it Bona vallis, Bonneval ("nice valley"), because the place was lovely...
 Guillaume left his bishop seat and ended his life in his abbey.
 His masterpiece!

-Sold during the Revolution, Bonneval welcomed Cistercian sisters in 1870.
-They restored the place and moved their own chocolate factory: nowadays they still make chocolates, based on a traditional recipe!
+Sold during the Revolution, Bonneval welcomed Cistercian nuns in 1870.
+They restored the place and created their own chocolate factory: nowadays they still make chocolates, based on a traditional recipe!